Secret of Jhilmil Cave ( Gufa ): Living Legends near Neelkanth

 Jhilmil Cave ( Gufa) include Ganesh Gufa and Hanuman Gufa, which resemble idols of Lord Ganesh and Lord Hanuman, respectively.
 These caves are popular among devotees who trek up to The Jhilmil Gufa Neelkanth Rishikesh.

-The visitors get a chance to have interaction with Naga Sadhus who engaged in deep meditation or rituals, and tourists often participate in meditation sessions or moments of contemplation.
+The pilgrims get a chance to interact with Naga Sadhus who lives and meditate at the cave, and tourists often participate in meditation sessions or take moments of contemplation.
 The surrounding area boasts rich and untouched flora and fauna, ideal for birdwatching too.

 Where to Stay